cheshire-cat-ai/docs/mkdocs/administrators/architecture.md

 # Admin Portal

 ## Use case
-The admin portal is an administration/debugging pannel for interact with the cat by chatting, uploading files, seeing the memory and changing the LLM and embedder Models while providing minimal authentification through api_key.
+The Admin Portal is an administration/debugging panel to interact with the Cat by chatting, uploading files, exploring the memory, changing the LLM and Embedder Models while providing minimal authentication through an `api_key`.